This post may contain affiliate links. Please see our disclosure policy.

 Please note that essential oils are very concentrated and can cause sensitivities when used improperly or on people with sensitive skin.

-See how to properly use oils for more information.
+See how to use essential oils safely and effectively for more information.

 Several essential oils that we are using in these recipes are considered warm oils and should never be applied to the skin undiluted.